fortran-lang/fortran-lang.org/_posts/2021-12-23-Fortran-lang-2021-in-review.md

 work, and of course, to the Google Summer of Code program for making it possible for students to participate.

+We plan to apply for Google Summer of Code in 2022 as well.
+The program is no longer limited to students and anybody 18 or older can apply to work on an open source project and get paid for it.
+If you're interested participating in the program in 2022 with Fortran-lang, don't hesitate to contact us and we'll guide you toward applying.

 ## Conferences and papers

 ### FortranCon 2021